Random number generation#

 In order to make your simulations reproducible, it is important to configure a random seed which makes your code deterministic.
-When Sionna is loaded, it instantiates random number generators (RNGs) for Python, NumPy, and TensorFlow.
+When Sionna is loaded, the Config singleton instantiates random number generators (RNGs) for Python, NumPy, and PyTorch.
 You can then set a single seed which will make all of your results deterministic, as long as only these RNGs are used.
-In the cell below, you can see how this seed is set and how the different RNGs can be used in your code.
-All of Sionna PHY’s built-in functions realy on these RNGs.
+In the cell below, you can see how seed is set and how py_rng, np_rng, and torch_rng() can be used in your code.
+All of Sionna PHY’s built-in functions rely on these RNGs.

 from sionna.phy import config